 we recommend that you use the Strict mode.

-Notice To prevent negative impacts of mode adjustment on your business, we recommend that you submit a ticket or contact customer service in the DingTalk group before you use the Strict mode.
+Important To prevent negative impacts of mode adjustment on your business, we recommend that you contact customer service in the DingTalk group before you use the Strict mode.

 - If you do not have high requirements for traffic scrubbing, we recommend that you use the Low mode.
 For example, you can use the Low mode during large-scale promotional events.